 They are also demanding a great tasting beverage that holds its own at dinner parties.
-No and low wine has always been a popular option for food pairing for people who are looking to limit alcohol intake as the complexity of taste enhances food flavours making them a much better choice as a meal accompaniment than sugar laden soda.
+No and low wine is a popular option for food pairing for people who are looking to limit alcohol intake.
+The complexity of taste enhances food flavours, making this a much better choice than sugar laden soda.

-As a result, the industry is pouring investment into development to make sure expectations are met – so look out for new and improved products and brands.
+As a result, the industry is pouring investment into development to meet expectations.
+So look out for new and improved products and brands.

 3. Bonus benefits

-Consumers seeking low-calorie, low-sugar and natural ingredients are also drawn to no and low alcoholic wines.
+Consumers seeking low-calorie, low-sugar and natural ingredients may opt for no and low alcoholic wines.
 It’s all part of the increasing focus on health and well-being that really took off during lockdown.

-Enjoying a drink with friends and benefiting from an active lifestyle will be the way of choice for many in 2022 and beyond.
+Enjoying a drink with friends and benefiting from an active lifestyle will be the way during Dry January 2022 and beyond.